Often, people use the terms “remarketing” and “retargeting interchangeably, but there are some significant differences that you should know.

 Previously, the scope of retargeting was not broader than what a person does on the website.
 However, that changed with the advent and popularity of social media.

-It means that now, the product and brand information do not stay in only one place.
+It means that now, the product and brand information does not stay in only one place.
 Instead, it is available across different areas.
-The audience interactions now exist in various places not owned by the brands.
+Audience interactions now exist in various places not owned by the brands.

 Social media behemoths like Facebook recognized the potential and started making engagement targeting possible.

-In other words, the off-site interactions targeting means that the brands could focus their retargeting efforts on the people who have interacted with their content on social media.
+In other words, off-site interaction targeting means that the brands could focus their retargeting efforts on the people who have interacted with their content on social media.

 What Is Remarketing?